NHYG/PaginaWeb/README.md

-## 1er Reporte de avances
+# 1er Reporte de avances
-Tecnológico de Monterrey
+Tecnológico de Monterrey.
-TC1001S.2
+TC1001S.2.
-Alex....(llenar tus datos)
+Alex....(llenar tus datos).
-Hugo.....(llenar tus datos)
+Hugo.....(llenar tus datos).
-Carlod.....(llenar tus datos)
+Carlod.....(llenar tus datos).
-Favela....(llenar tus datos)
+Favela....(llenar tus datos).
 Nicolás Hdz.
-Ynurreta García A01284528
+Ynurreta García A01284528.

 You can use the [editor on GitHub](https://github.com/NHYG/PaginaWeb/edit/master/README.md) to maintain and preview the content for your website in Markdown files.